 - CNBC: Euro zone inflation hits yet another record high as food and energy prices soar

-I will leave the detailed cause and explanations of why consumers everywhere are getting hit hard with higher prices to other pundits.
+I will leave the cause and explanation of why consumers everywhere are getting hammered with higher prices to others.

-But as consumers are facing rising costs in essentials from food to gas, they are increasingly looking at ways to make some extra money.
+But as consumers face rising costs in essentials from food to gas, they are increasingly looking at ways to make some extra money.

-Start a side hustle, a second job, have a garage sale, sell on online marketplaces like eBay or Etsy, are all good options that may help ease the burden of the current financial situation.
+Starting a side hustle, getting a second job, holding a garage sale, and selling on online marketplaces like eBay or Etsy are all good options that may help ease the burden of the current financial situation.

-- 73% prefer to buy pre-owned because it’s less expensive than buying new.
+- 73% prefer buying pre-owned items because they are less expensive than new products.

 - 34% cited sustainability as a factor for buying pre-owned items.

-- And while tech items, often sold as refurbished items, are generally thought to be a leading category for pre-owned goods, apparel is now matching tech (42%).
+- And while tech items, often sold as refurbished items, are generally believed to be a leading category for pre-owned goods, apparel is now matching tech (42%).

 Since sustainability is one of the top reasons mentioned in the report why consumers are more open now to purchasing pre-owned items, younger people lead the way here due to their heightened interest in sustainable living.